awsdocs/aws-ruby-developer-guide/doc_source/using-waiters.rst

 Waiters are utility methods that poll for a particular state to occur on a client.
 Waiters can fail after a number of attempts at a polling interval defined for the service client.
-For an example of how a waiter is used, see :ref:`aws-ruby-sdk-dynamo-recipe-create-table`.
+For an example of how a waiter is used, see :ref:`aws-ruby-sdk-dynamo-example-create-table`.

 .. contents::
      :local: